-The ASCEND Scholars program is designed to prepare the students for the important transition from undergraduate- to graduate-level training in health research, requiring the Scholars to incorporate higher-order thinking in addition to learning the basic skills and concepts from their undergraduate courses.
+The ASCEND Scholars program is designed to prepare students for the important transition from undergraduate- to graduate-level training in health research, requiring the Scholars to incorporate higher-order thinking in addition to learning the basic skills and concepts from their undergraduate courses.
 The ASCEND Scholars' curriculum is designed to increase their mathematical skills, expose them to the latest technologies in the sciences, and develop their critical thinking and communication skills.
 Extramural research experiences are designed to give our Scholars the skills and experience for successful transition into a research-intensive graduate school program in the biomedical, behavioral or social sciences.

 Selection of ASCEND Scholars:

-Students selected to participate in the ASCEND program are drawn from those who complete the Summer Research Institute (SRI).
-Upon completing the SRI, 20 students who exhibit strong interest in biomedical, social, and behavioral research as evidenced by key indicators of potential program success, will be selected to participate as ASCEND Scholars.
-Key indicators include:
+In the past, students selected to participate in the ASCEND program were drawn from those who completed the Summer Research Institute (SRI).
+Now, Scholars are selected based on their achievements in the Student Research Center, as well as their research interests and experience and academic criteria.
+Based on these qualifications, up to 20 students who exhibit strong interest in biomedical research will be selected to participate as ASCEND Scholars.